maulberto3/haru_cmaes/README.md

-# Installing Prerequisites
+# CMAES in Rust

-## Install Make Tools
+## Requirements

-`sudo apt install make`

-## Install Build Tools (GCC)
+### 1) Install Build Tools (GCC)

 The `build-essential` package includes the GCC compiler and other necessary tools for building C programs.

+This is most likely a requirement for blas C bindings used by ndarray and similar.

 `sudo apt install build-essential`

-## Install pkg-config and OpenSSL Development Libraries
+### 2) Install pkg-config and OpenSSL Development Libraries

 If you encounter `OpenSSL` and `pkg-config` related issues during compilation:

 `sudo apt install pkg-config libssl-dev`

-## Setting Up Rust Dependencies
+### 3) Setting Up Rust Dependencies

 Ensure the following dependencies are specified in your `Cargo.toml`: